CraftAcademyLabs/ca_course/week3/portfolio_challenge/5_more_focus_on_projects.md

 There are a few things to look out for.

 Pay attention to the `props` parameter we are receiving.
-Its the `project` object we sent off from the `Projects` component.
+It's the `project` object we sent off from the `Projects` component.
 We  populate our HTML with data from that object (i.e. `project.name`, `project.description`, etc.)

 Also, please note the way we define inline style for the `img` tag.
 In react, we need to do it slightly differently than we do in regular HTML5. `style={{ height: '150px', objectFit: 'cover' }}` is the React way to do `style="height: 150px; object-fit: cover;"`.
 We also set `style` on one of the divs.
 What attribute are we setting on that one?